JuanjoVG/MultimodalNaiveBayes/README.md

             print(target, ":", round(self.get_occurrences(term, target) / term_occurrences, 3))
 ```

-The *show* method prints the number of occurrences of each term in the train dataset and how they are distributed between the targets.
+The *show* method prints the number of occurrences of each term in the training dataset and how they are distributed among the targets.

 #### *Example:*